-Animals also begin to emerge from hibernation and commence migrations – a wonderful time for wildlife enthusiasts to visit Europe.
+Animals also begin to emerge from hibernation and migrate – an excellent time for wildlife enthusiasts to visit Europe.
 Many don’t know Europe has some of the world’s best wildlife destinations.

-No matter where you decide to visit in Europe, spring is a wonderful time of year.
-Especially for travellers looking to explore the great outdoors, the temperature in Europe in May is perfect.
+No matter where in Europe you decide to visit, spring is a beautiful time of year.
+For travellers looking to explore the great outdoors, the temperature in Europe in May is perfect.

-Spring is excellent for hiking nearly anywhere in Europe and also for coastal destinations in southern countries such as Valencia in Spain.
-Or, a tour of Croatia where late spring offers beautiful weather without the summer crowds is a very affordable and beautiful warm weather escape.
+Spring is excellent for hiking nearly anywhere in Europe, even for coastal destinations in southern countries such as Valencia in Spain.
+A tour of Croatia in late spring offers beautiful weather without the summer crowds – a very affordable and lovely warm weather escape.

-We are great advocates of shoulder season travel in Europe, especially spring.
+We are great advocates of shoulder season travel in Europe, especially in spring.
 Spring is a great time to tour the entire continent or settle in to explore just one country.
-Enjoy an early summer in Southern Europe or welcome the return of the sun in Northern Europe.
+Enjoy an early summer in Southern Europe or welcome the sun’s return in Northern Europe.

 Summer in Europe

-Summer in Europe is between June and August and is also peak season in Europe.
+Summer in Europe is between June and August and is also the peak season in Europe.

 Perfect for travellers looking to spend long days sunbathing on pristine beaches and soaking up Europe’s unique summer vibe.

-However, remember, summer is peak season in Europe so expect some popular tourist destinations to be very crowded and some to be unbearably hot.
+However, remember, summer is peak season in Europe, so expect some popular tourist destinations to be very crowded and some unbearably hot.